Localizations of commutative rings #

 - Localization.instUniqueLocalization = { toInhabited := Localization.inhabited M, uniq := ⋯ }

-Addition in a ring localization is defined as ⟨a, b⟩ + ⟨c, d⟩ = ⟨b * c + d * a, b * d⟩
+Addition in a ring localization is defined as ⟨a, b⟩ + ⟨c, d⟩ = ⟨b * c + d * a, b * d⟩.

-Should not be confused with AddLocalization.add
+Should not be confused with AddLocalization.add, which is defined as

-⟨a, b⟩ + ⟨c, d⟩ = ⟨a + c, b + d⟩
+⟨a, b⟩ + ⟨c, d⟩ = ⟨a + c, b + d⟩.

 Equations